 g) shall include the HPLMN ID of the 5G ProSe remote UE or the 5G ProSe end UE if the UP-PRUK ID is included and is not in NAI format (see 3GPP TS 33.503 [34]).

+NOTE 3A: In case of SNPN, the HPLMN ID includes the PLMN ID of the subscribed SNPN.

+Editor's note: In case of SNPN, it is FFS whether the HPLMN ID needs to be combined by the NID in the message, or only the HPLMN ID is sufficient.

 After the PROSE DIRECT LINK REKEYING REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's layer-2 ID for unicast communication and the target UE's layer-2 ID for unicast communication and start timer T5091.
 The UE shall not send a new PROSE DIRECT LINK REKEYING REQUEST message to the same target UE while timer T5091 is running.